• REDUCE • REUSE • RECYCLE

 Take part in our Clam Recycling Program.

-We are very conscious of our environmental footprint, and plan our actions around a simple but effective creed:
+We are very conscious of our environmental footprint and plan our actions around a simple but effective creed:

 The results indicated that 59% of respondents were sure about what items could be recycled and how, although there was some confusion with items such as pizza boxes, plastic bags and drinking glasses, all of which are currently not recyclable.

-Derivan is introducing a new standard of packaging for our most popular childrens and students range of products after sponsoring research into the recycling habits.
-It is equally important to encourage recycling as well as develop products that minimise waste.
+From these results, Derivan researched and introduced a new standard of packaging for our most popular children's and students' range of products after sponsoring research into recycling habits.
+It is equally important to encourage recycling and develop products that minimise waste.
 With this in mind, we have developed a new form of packaging that is both practical and reduces our overall carbon footprint.
 The new Eco-Pak is unlike anything we have used before.
-Basically it is a soft recyclable plastic package that resembles a wine cask container.
-It has a flat base and the colour of the paint that it contains is clearly visible.
+Basically, it is a soft recyclable plastic package that resembles a wine cask container.
+It has a flat base, and the colour of the paint that it contains is clearly visible.
 A squared-off edge has a screw cap and nozzle for easy pouring.